PM vows to counter terrorists with full force

 “This war will end, and it will conclude with the victory of our people, including our positive values that bind us,” the prime minister said.

-The meeting was attended by Chief of Army Staff General Qamar Javed Bajwa, Minister for Finance Ishaq Dar, Interior Minister Chaudhry Nisar Ali Khan, Governor Sindh Zubair Ahmed, Chief Minister Murad Ali Shah.
+The meeting was attended by Chief of Army Staff General Qamar Javed Bajwa, Minister for Finance Ishaq Dar, Interior Minister Chaudhry Nisar Ali Khan, Governor Sindh Zubair Ahmed, and Chief Minister Murad Ali Shah.

 PM vows to counter terrorists with full force

-SEHWAN, Feb 17 (APP): Prime Minister Muhammad Nawaz Sharif Friday reiterated his government’s resolve to counter terrorists and authorised the army to “eliminate the enemy wherever they are.”
+SEHWAN, Feb 17 (APP): Prime Minister Muhammad Nawaz Sharif Friday reiterated his government’s resolve to counter terrorists and authorized the army to “eliminate the enemy wherever they are.”